izi-global/browser-laptop/.github/ISSUE_TEMPLATE.md

 ### Brave Version

-**about:brave info:**
+**about:izi info:**
 <!--
-Please open about:brave, copy the version information, and paste it.
+Please open about:izi, copy the version information, and paste it.
 -->